pydantic/pydantic/docs/usage/exporting_models.md

 ## `model.construct()`

-Using the construct function, it is possible to instatiate a model without validation.
+Using the construct function, it is possible to instantiate a model without validation.

 Example: